MicrosoftDocs/VBA-Docs/api/Excel.Range.DisplayFormat.md

 ## Remarks

 Note that the **DisplayFormat** property does not work in user-defined functions.
 For example, in a worksheet function that returns the interior color of a cell, you use a line similar to: `Range(n).DisplayFormat.Interior.ColorIndex`.
 When the worksheet function executes, it returns a **#VALUE!** error.

 In another example, you cannot use the **DisplayFormat** property in a worksheet function to return settings for a particular range. **DisplayFormat** will work in a function called from Visual Basic for Applications (VBA), however.
-For instance, in the following function:
+For example, in the following function:

 ```vb
 Function getColorIndex()